misspent/Darkened-Stylus-Themes/README.md

 ### ✅ Features
-* ✔️ Optional More Results
+* ✔️ Optional More Home Results
-* ✔️ Optional Compact Comments
+* ✔️ Optional More Comments Results
+* ✔️ Optional Sidebar Hidden unless hovered
+* ✔️ Optional More Watching Video Recommended Results
+* ✔️ Remove text from action buttons except the Like/Dislike buttons
+* ✔️ Old YouTube Layout (not made by me | Thank You sapondanaisriwan)
+* ✔️ + More options that I'm too lazy to add here
 * ❌ Can't change the colours of certain stuff unless you know what you're looking for
-* ❌ I can't change the suggestion dropdown when you type in the search bar...
-With/without the privacy settings on
+* ❌ I can't change the suggestion dropdown when you select the search bar… With/without the privacy settings on
 * ⭕ Work in progress, not perfect and more than likely never will be.
 * ⛔ May not work properly for other browsers, nor will it work that well when signed out
-* ⛔ I use the Brave Browser (V1.44.105 as of 05/10/2022)
+* ⛔ I use the LibreWolf Browser (108.0.1-1 as of 07/04/2023)
-* ➪ ⛔ I have YouTube Premium, so I have no idea what it would look like without YouTube Premium.
+* ➪ ⛔ ~~I have YouTube Premium, so I have no idea what it would look like without YouTube Premium~~.

 <details>
   <summary align="center">📜 Configurable & Extra's</summary>